 I think a lot of programmers often forget that they are essentially writing stories to other software developers.
 They are simply using an oddball language to write those stories.
 Oddball languages which are really picky and pedantic.

 The Modern Art of Programming

-I know I will get some flak for saying this but as a C/C++ programmer of many years, I got to say that modern C++ must be the closest thing to modern art.
+I know I will get some flak for saying this but as a C/C++ programmer for many years, I must say that modern C++ must be the closest thing to modern art.